 Make sure that these branches are stacked thick enough to keep the wind out.
 You can also build a small fire on the open part of the shelter to have the heat keep you warm.

-It is imperative that you know how to build a fire, as it could mean the difference between survival and death.
+It is critical that you know how to build a fire, and that you have the means to quickly start it.
 You will be building a fire using friction.
 If you haven’t built a fire before, it can be quite difficult.

 You will need to see if there is a source of fresh water, potentially spending hours finding it.
 If you find that there are no fresh water sources, you will need to know how to filter your water.
 We are going to go over how to filter seawater to make it drinkable.